kitman20022002/front-end/js/hoisting.md

 ## Key points:
 - Hoisiting: a process where the interpreter declares one of the following
-  - functions
+  - functions hoisting
-  - variables
+  - variables hositing
-  - classes
+  - classes hositing

 before the code executes